PedroHenriques/project_catalogue_frontend/README.md

 2. In a cmd/terminal run `npm i` followed by `npm run watch`
 3. The application can be reached at `localhost:9000`

+**NOTE**

+The NPM script `watch` was created with windows in mind.
+If you're running another OS and the script doesn't behave well, you can run `npm run build-dev -- -w` on 1 terminal window and `npm start` on another terminal window.

 **NOTES:**

 .
 Add your Google Maps API key in the `src/index.template.html` file.